AmyChen-Qingxin/homework-2/README.md

 So after installing Ubuntu server and connecting to Git bash here, We get a prompt as below -

+** Note ** open the security group to allow incoming connections from anywhere on port 27017.
+You did this in previous assignment for MYSQL.
+It will work similarly here.
+See  this [PDF file for instructions](https://github.com/vu-bigdata-2020/lectures/blob/master/00-aws-setup-guide/Guide%20to%20use%20two%20EC2%20instances.pdf).

 ## Step-2 Install the MongoDb packages